-In order to withdraw from a course, the student or authorized representative in the BUOnline office must file a withdrawal form (email will be accepted) in the Registrar's Office.
+In order to withdraw from a course, the student must inform their academic advisor in writing via their university assigned email account..
 If a student drops a course prior to the drop deadline, it will be removed from the transcript.
 If a student has not completed the "Start Here Questionnaire" or demonstrated academic engagement as defined by the DOE, s/he will be administratively dropped from the class (with possible implications for Financial Aid).
 A student who withdraws after the drop period but prior to the appropriate deadline will receive a "W" on the transcript.
-Withdrawal after this date is not possible, and simply "dropping out" will result in an "F" for the course.
+Withdrawal after this date is not possible, and ongoing lack of engagement will result in an "F" for the course.